SACHSTech/JP-Time-Traveler-s-Alchemy-Clicker/README.md

-# JP-Time-Traveler-s-Alchemy-Clicker
-Theme: Time Traveler's Alchemy Clicker
+# JP Games Presents Time-Traveler's Alchemy Clicker

 In this game, players take on the role of a time traveler who discovers an ancient alchemy lab.
 The goal is to discover and create a variety of potions and elixirs by clicking on different elements in the lab.
 Here are some key features: